bpmmc/bpmmc.github.io/README.md

-# AltAcademy.github.io
+# bpmmc.github.io

-Alt Academy is a mobile first, browser-based textbook designed for high school and sub-honours Economics students.
-All content is free at the point of use.
+bpm is a music collective, discovering and promoting urban creative talent.

 ## Built With

 * HTML
-* Bootstrap 3
 * CSS
 * JavaScript